KelliSnowden/KelliSnowden/README.md

 I'm Kelli - it's nice to meet you! 😊

-I am to following my passion for technology and pursuing a career in IT and cybersecurity, after spending more than 10 years in the healthcare industry.
+I am following my passion for technology and pursuing a career in IT and cybersecurity, after spending more than 10 years in the healthcare industry.

 I recently earned my Associate of Science in Information Technology and am currently pursuing my Bachelor's degree in Cybersecurity and Information Assurance.
 I am also preparing for the CompTIA Network+ certification while continuing to expand my technical knowledge through hands-on home lab projects.